katzenpost/katzenpost/drafts/dspool.rst

    hold the spool keys.
 The Root Key is placed in the writer role for the meta spools of each.

-3. The DAS creator writes replica descriptors for each replica in to a new "replica" set in each PSDS's meta spool.
+3. The DAS creator writes replica descriptors for each replica into a new "replica" set in each PSDS's meta spool.
 Each replica descriptor contains the replica's PSDS's PK, and one or more addresses where that replica can be reached.
+XXX avoid using the term "that replica".

 4. Each replica subscribes to each other replica, using the PSDS {data,meta}_read methods.
 It will subsequently receive any writes to that replica.
+XXX Not a complete sentence.
+What the does "that replica" refer to?

 5. The DAS creator adds Reader and Writer keys to any replica.
 Those writes are subsequently replicated to the others.